pangtodd/RussellSite2/books/cereal.md

 quote: comicon.com
 ---

-Cereal is a cleverly written, wonderfully realised collection of gothic giggles but with a truly literary heart that swells and falls in time with the readers’ emotions.
+"Cereal is a cleverly written, wonderfully realised collection of gothic giggles but with a truly literary heart that swells and falls in time with the readers’ emotions."